ts-serializer/core/README.md

 | customConverter | Converter | A custom converter class to customize the serialize/deserialize process |
 | excludeToJson | boolean | No | A boolean to exclude the field to the serialize json object |
 | excludeFromJson | boolean | No | A boolean to not take care of the field from json object in the deserialization process |

+### Converter

+Converter is an interface use to make custom converter.

+### DateConverter

+DateConverter is a class used to convert DateTime object to ISO date string.